Jirles/Jirles.github.io/_posts/2018-05-10-why_code_why_now.markdown

  I've had many faces: visa coordinator in an immigration office, support officer for a public affairs team, executive assistant for a Chief Strategy Officer, junior intelligence analyst in an analytical unit.

  And like many career changers, I'm betting on programming to  break the cycle of unfilling positions and deadends.
-That doesn't necessarily mean I intend to settle down once I've landed my first job as a software developer -- no, I find stagnation abhorrent -- but it programming will provide a path, a basic set of tools, to start my next evolution.
+That doesn't necessarily mean I intend to settle down once I've landed my first job as a software developer -- no, I find stagnation abhorrent -- but I believe programming will provide a path, a basic set of tools, to start my next evolution.

  That, my desire for constant growth, stimulation, learning, essentially answers the first part of this inaugural post's title - Why Code?
 In short, because programming to me means possibiity.